santureddy/AWS-SAA-C02-Course/README.md

 SSE-S3 Encryption Steps

 1. When putting data into S3, only need to provide plaintext.
-2. S3 generates fully managed and rotated **master key** automatically.
+2. S3 generates fully managed and rotated **master key** automatically for all the encryption process.
+It isn't visible to us and handled internally by s3.
-3. Object generates a key specific for each object that is uploaded.
+3. S3 generates a new key specific for each object that is uploaded.
-4. The master key is used to encrypt the specific object key, and the unencrypted version of that key is discarded.
+4. The master key is then used to encrypt that specific object key used in step 3 above, and the unencrypted version of that key is discarded.
 5. The encrypted file and encrypted key are stored side by side in S3.